samchungy/zod-openapi/README.md

 ##### Zod Effects

-`.transform()` and `.preprocess()` are complicated because they are technically two types (input & output).
-This means that we need to understand which type you are after.
-This means if you are adding the ZodSchema directly to the `components` section, we need to know whether you want the response or request type created.
+`.transform()` is complicated because it technically comprises of two types (input & output).
+This means that we need to understand which type you are creating.
+If you are adding the ZodSchema directly to the `components` section, context is required with knowing to create an input schema or an output schema.
 You can do this by setting the `refType` field to `input` or `output` in `.openapi()`.
 This defaults to `output` by default.

+`.preprocess()` will always return the `output` type even if we are creating an input schema.
+If a different input type is required you can achieve this with a `.transform()` combined with a `.pipe()` or simply declare a manual `type` in `.openapi()`.

-If you use a registered schema with a ZodEffect in both a request and response schema you will receive an error because we cannot register two different schemas under the same `ref`.
+If a registered schema with a ZodEffect is used in both a request and response schema you will receive an error because the created schema for each will be different.
+To override the creation type for a specific ZodEffect, add an `.openapi()` field to the ZodEffect and set the `effectType` field to `input` or `output`.

 #### Parameters